 Tins, paper, card, glass, plastic bottles, most plastic packaging and tetrapacks are recycled; fruit and vegetable scraps are composted; paper is recycled or composted.

 Publicity leaflets and business cards are printed on recycled card and are as small a size as we can make them without losing the information we want to get across and/or making the writing too small.

 The single use packaging we use is: wooden cutlery; compostable paper plates; and compostable takeaway boxes.
 Compostable or recyclable paper bags and cardboard boxes.

-We have sourced melamime plates, sturdy plastic plates and metal cutlery to use – where possible – instead of single use plates and cutlery.
+Where possible we use reusable plates, cutlery and serving dishes.
+We have sourced melamine plates, sturdy plastic plates and metal cutlery to use – where possible – instead of single use plates and cutlery.
 The metal cutlery and plastic plates we’ve had since we started.
-The plastic plates will not be replaced as they are not as sturdy and durable as the melamime plates.
-The melamime plates were donated, having been previously used for vegan food.
+The plastic plates will not be replaced as they are not as sturdy and durable as the melamine plates.
+The melamine plates were donated, having been previously used for vegan food.

 Environment – food waste

 In the kitchen – all our food is freshly prepared to order for private orders, which prevents food waste.

 We rotate stock to ensure that ingredients are used in the order of delivery and less likely to go out of date.
 Further, we constantly monitor food in the kitchen to check if it is going out of date.
 We then aim to use it before that happens.
 This might mean changing our menu so that we can incorporate this food and ‘rescue’ it.
 If we consistently have leftovers of a specific item we aim to create a new dish for it to go in. e.g. preserved lemons into preserved lemon hummus.

 - first we offer to pack this away for the customer

 - If we know the customer doesn’t want to keep the food, we find the nearest homeless shelter or soup kitchen and donate it to them.